 INTERVIEW WITH JEAN DAVIS AND NANCY WU

-Two artists from, Jean Davis and Nancy Wu, gave an interview to our journal in which they talk about their environmental artistic endeavors linked to Resurrect Studio which entails gathering broken, discarded, but ultimately luminous pieces of glass fragments found on the ocean coastal line.
+Two artists from NYC, Jean Davis and Nancy Wu, gave an interview to our journal in which they talk about their environmental artistic endeavors linked to Resurrect Studio which entails gathering broken, discarded, but ultimately luminous pieces of glass fragments found on the ocean coastal line.
 The glass sculptures collectively tell a story of hope and inspiration, of sacred and profane.

 Keywords: glass art sculptures, broken glass, nature, Resurrect Studio, Kintsugi, 3-dimensional watercolors, transformative power of art, sacred and profane, garbage, gemstones